aDeveloperX/date_difference/README.md

 2. Some functions might be hard to read because I want to use more advanced approachs to demonstrate my skills better, normally my code is very human-readable :)

-3. The program will be tested against all test cases in tests.txt and the output will be printed in terminal using console.log.
+3. The program will be tested against all test cases in `tests.txt` and the output will be printed in terminal using `console.log`.
 This program does not require any user input.
 If you want to change test cases, please refer to the "How to add test cases" section below

 ## How to run:
    1. Navigate into project folder